Supporting yourself through a suicide crisis

 Inform others of your safety plan

-Who can be there when you are in crisis?
+- Who can be there when you are in crisis?

-Who can you talk to and who can support you through this process?
+- Who can you talk to and who can support you through this process?

-Do you need to speak to a support service?
+- Do you need to speak to a support service?

 Create a calm and safe environment

 Your physical environment is important when you are experiencing crisis.
-Re-locate to a space that feels safer for you might be helpful, or you can find things to bring into the space to create a sense of calm.
+Re-locating to a space that feels safer for you might be helpful, or you can find things to bring into the space to create a sense of calm.
 Things to consider:

 How can you make your environment feel safer?